stolostron/lifeguard/docs/creating_rbac_groups_and_groupsync.md

 When it comes to our internal development squads, we will sometimes take the "easy route" and allocate each sqaud (represented as an RBAC group in OpenShift mirrored from GitHub via group-sync) a namespace and give the group `cluster-admin` within that namespace, but we don't recommend that most users give anyone `cluster-admin`, even on a namespace.
 Instead, we recommend allocating `create` and `delete` access sparingly.

-We recommend that you create a namespace for each rbac group and grant the group the standard openshift view role and a custom clusterpool-focused role on that namespace using the ClusterRole and ClusterRoleBindings below:
+We recommend that you create a namespace for each rbac group and grant the group the standard openshift view role and a custom clusterpool-focused role on that namespace using the ClusterRole and RoleBindings below:

 Custom ClusterRole - grants access to create/delete clusterpools, claims, and deployments as well as secrets (required for cloud platform creds and install-configs):
 ```